 How does ZIIP work?

-Aside from priming the skin with conductive gel, you must select the treatment you want to receive from the ZIIP device.
-Apart from the results-driven nano-technology, the best, trendiest, and most clever element is that ZIIP offers a choice of programs suited to individual skincare needs.
-It was designed with a flawless app that sends the program you choose to the device through Bluetooth, eliminating the need for you to think about any buttons or levels.
+Aside from priming the skin with conductive gel, you must select the treatment you want to receive from the ZIIP device and app.
+Apart from the results-driven nano-technology, the best, trendiest, and most clever element is that ZIIP offers a choice of programs through the app suited to individual skincare needs and the time you have for a facial.
+It was designed to send the program you choose to the device through Bluetooth, eliminating the need for you to think about any buttons or levels.
 Depending on the individual circumstances, each program provides a unique electrical cocktail of wavelengths and currents.
+The options for the ZIIP facials include:

 You just need to change the gel with ZIIP facials.
 It takes roughly 6 months of daily facials to finish a bottle.
 When you first begin doing the facials, you should use it at least 5 times per week for the first 6 weeks to observe benefits.
 The ZIIP device can be used to do facials for as little as 4 minutes and as long as an hour.